BDC Hamburger Icon

 When do you need a general contractor license?

-In other states, the license you need depends on whether you are working on residential or commercial buildings or other types of projects.
-Some states require licenses for residential work only or remodeling and renovations but not for new build work.
-For example, Minnesota requires a license for residential building and remodeling jobs, but not for commercial contractor jobs.
+Some states also have different licensing requirements depending on whether you work on residential or commercial buildings or other types of projects.
+A state’s requirements may also vary for remodeling and renovation work vs. new builds.
+For example, Minnesota requires a license for residential building and remodeling jobs but not for commercial contractor jobs.
 However, all contractors must register with the state.
+Many states have specific classification systems for their contractor licenses, so be sure you are applying for the correct license class.

 When do you need a specialty contractor license?